 Pocket space at a premium?
 The iPhone 12 could be the thinnest iPhone ever.
 Apple is said to be considering using a thinner type of OLED display featuring an in-screen fingerprint scanner.
 Together with a rumoured 'custom battery protection' circuit that's tipped to be "50% smaller", Apple's designers could take the opportunity to slim the device down.

-Finally, it could be curtains for the camera 'notch'.
-Apple is rumoured to be developing a new front-facing camera, along with new Face ID tech, that would enable Cupertino's design department to drastically shrink or, with any luck, delete the ugly notch.
-Fingers crossed.
+It could also be curtains for the camera 'notch'.
+Apple is rumoured to be developing a new front-facing camera, along with new Face ID tech, that would enable Cupertino's design department to drastically shrink or, with any luck, delete the notch.

-Though one report flies in the face of these rumours.
-Japanese Apple blog Macotakara (via CNET) quotes one unnamed Chinese supplier as saying the iPhone 12 will have a very similar chassis to the iPhone 11, just with slightly bowed edges.
+Though one report flies in the face of all these rumours.
+Japanese Apple blog Macotakara (via CNET) quotes an unnamed Chinese supplier as saying the iPhone 12 will have a very similar chassis to the iPhone 11, just with slightly bowed edges.
+As ever with Apple, we'll just have to wait and see...

 iPhone 12: OLED display